hwdevops/axl_workshop/README.md

 `docker run -it --rm --name axl -p 8888:8888 jeokrohn/axl_workshop`

+.. and then point your browser to http://localhost:8888

 `01 AXL Introduction.py`\
 simple examples how to access AXL directly using SOAP envelopes generated for example using [SoapUI](https://www.soapui.org/downloads/soapui.html).